InvadingOctopus/octopuskit/README.md

 A 2.5D game engine that combines ECS with SwiftUI, for iOS, macOS and tvOS.
 Built upon Apple's SpriteKit, GameplayKit and Metal technologies.

-The flexible Entity-Component-System architecture lets you dynamically compose game behavior, while SwiftUI's declarative syntax lets you quickly design fluid, scalable HUDs with crisp text.
-Full access to GPU shaders + vector UI.
+The flexible Entity-Component-System architecture lets you dynamically compose game behavior, SpriteKit gives you full access to GPU shaders, while SwiftUI's declarative syntax lets you quickly design fluid, scalable HUDs with crisp text and vector shapes.

 1. [Examples](#examples)
 2. [Overview](#overview)